followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/onInitialized.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **initialized** event.
-Executed only once, after the widget is initialized.
+A function that is executed only once, after the widget is initialized.
 <!--/shortDescription-->

 <!--fullDescription-->
-You cannot access widget elements in this handler because it is executed before they are ready.
-Use the [onContentReady]({basewidgetpath}/Configuration/#onContentReady) handler instead.
+You cannot access widget elements in this function because it is executed before they are ready.
+Use the [onContentReady]({basewidgetpath}/Configuration/#onContentReady) function instead.
 <!--/fullDescription-->